Software-Development-Pakistan/software-domain-and-technologies/README.md

 # Contributions And Maintainers
 - Azeem Akhter: Made the first version of the document.
 (8th July, 2018).
 - [M Adil Mazhar](http://adilmazhar.xyz/)
+- Feel free to contribute if you're interested.
+Create an issue if you have any questions or concerns before/regarding contributing to this repo.